✔ No account fees or minimums ✔ Up to 4.20% APY

 How can I stop spending money on clothes?

-One of the best ways is to simply remove the temptation, especially if you’re prone to impulse spending.
+One of the best ways to save money on buying clothes is to simply remove the temptation, especially if you’re prone to impulse spending.
 If you like to shop online, unsubscribe from retailer emails so you won’t be alerted to new items and sales.
 Feel the itch while scrolling your phone?
 Put it down; pick up a book, or watch a movie instead.
 When you’re out and about, resist going into your favorite stores.
 Vow to commit to a 30-day shopping sabbatical and see how much money you’re able to save as a result.

 Are there ways I can take better care of my clothing so they’ll last longer?

-Yes.
-Follow the washing instructions carefully, let items air-dry when possible (instead of exposing them to a hot dryer), and store them in a cool, clean, and dry environment out of the sunlight, which can cause fading.
-Also fold heavy sweaters instead of hanging them to prevent the fabric from stretching.
+Yes, you can make your clothes last longer by following the washing instructions carefully, letting items air-dry when possible (instead of exposing them to a hot dryer), and storing them in a cool, clean, and dry environment out of the sunlight (which can cause fading).
+It’s also a good idea to fold heavy sweaters instead of hanging them to prevent the fabric from stretching.

 Should I only buy cheaper clothes?

-No. Sometimes spending more means you’ll get a well-made, high-quality garment that will last for years.
-Look for these pieces on sale at major department stores and at discount retailers such as T.J.
-Maxx and Marshalls.
+Not necessarily.
+Sometimes spending more means you’ll get a well-made, high-quality garment that will last for years.
+This can end up costing less than buying cheaper clothes that you only wear for one season.
+You might look for these pieces on sale at major department stores and at discount retailers.

 Photo credit: iStock/Phiwath Jittamas